jenni-hautojarvi/Watson-IoT-Lab/README.md

 ![](./images/Download_app.png)

 After downloading the app insert battery into the SensiBLE.
 Red led should light up in SensiBLE.
 Open application and click **Connect to a device**.
 Select your **device** from list by clicking it.
-Now you should see data from your device and the led should be green. (_The few might be different using Android_)
+Now you should see data from your device and the led should be green. (_The application layout might be different using Android_)

 ![](./images/Connect_app_sensor.png)

+Now your SensiBLE devices is connected to your phone. **When you close the app the connection closes and the led is red.** To reconnect open the app and bush the button in SensiBLE side.

+# Step 2.
+Create Watson IoT platform and connect SensiBLE

+## Step 2.1 Create Watson IoT platform

+## Step 2.2 Connect SensiBLE to Watson IoT platform

+# Step 3.
+Create Node-Red dashboard and connect Watson IoT platform for visualises data

+# Summary

+In this lab you created connection between SensiBLE and Watson IoT platform and visualised the data in a dashboard using Node-RED.